Evans-Wanguba/kcb-bank-buni-api/README.md

 # KCB Bank Buni API

 This is a PHP package for KCB Bank Buni web service integration.
-The API is a set of generic Accounting functions that is designed to cater for a wide-ranging of functions that allows a merchant to have access to the Sage Evolution system.
+Buni is designed for the modern innovator.
+Developers can now leverage on the KCB API to offer their customers a seamless digital experience on their platforms.
+Buni helps you integrate a unified payment system onto your website or app, allowing customers to easily pay for your product or service.
+For more information, check out [KCB Buni API](https://sandbox.buni.kcbgroup.com/devportal/apis) Guide.

 ## Installation